PatrickAtef8/EmbeddedLinuxKitchen/U-boot_Scripting/README.md

 # U-Boot Scripting with QEMU and Cross-Compilation

-This repository contains instructions and scripts to set up U-Boot with QEMU for ARM emulation on an x86 machine.
+This directory contains instructions and scripts to set up U-Boot with QEMU for ARM emulation on an x86 machine.
 It includes steps for creating and testing U-Boot scripts to load a fake kernel image (`zImage`) from an MMC device, TFTP server, or fallback to a GPIO operation.

 ---